hauldhut/SimNetEDA/Code/README.md

 ## Environment Setup
 - **For Python-based Code**
-  - *conda env create -f SimNetRLMDA.yml*: To run SimNetRLMDA
-  - *conda env create -f MAMFGAT.yml*: To run MAMFGAT
-  - *conda env create -f MHXGMDA.yml*: To run MHXGMDA
+  - *conda env create -f SimNetEDA.yml*: To run SimNetEDA

-- **For R-based Code**: To run MHMDA, and visualize disease-miRNA associations
+- **For R-based Code**: To run RWDisEnh+
-  - *Install R packages: RandomWalkRestartMH, igraph, foreach, doParallel, ROCR, ggplot2, Metrics, hash*
+  - *Install R packages: RandomWalkRestartMH, igraph, ROCR, Metrics, hash*

 ## Simulations
 - **Generate Embeddings**
   - *generate_embeddings_for_DiNet.py*: Generate embeddings for diseases from disease similarity.
-  - *generate_embeddings_for_miRNet.py*: Generate embeddings for miRNAs from the miRNA similarity network.
+  - *generate_embeddings_for_EnhNet.py*: Generate embeddings for enhancers from the enhancer networks.

 - **Evaluate**:
-  - *evaluate.py*: For various combinations of disease and miRNA similarity networks, embedding sizes, and epochs
+  - *evaluate.py*: For various combinations of disease and enhancer embeddings, embedding sizes, and epochs

 - **Predict**:
-  - *predict.py*: For prediction of novel disease-miRNA associations
+  - *predict.py*: For prediction of novel disease-enhancer associations

 ## Summary
-  - *summarize.py*: To summarize and create heatmaps for various combinations of disease and miRNA similarity networks, embedding sizes, and epochs
+  - *summarize.py*: To summarize and create heatmaps for various combinations of disease and enhancer embeddings, embedding sizes, and epochs
-  - *create_Figures.py*: To create Figure 2 and 3
-  - *visualize_Disease-miRNA_by_SharedGenes_final.R*: To visualize disease-miRNA associations via shared genes

 ## Comparison
-  - *MHMDA_KFold_Balanced_Final.R*: To compare with MHMDA (https://github.com/hauldhut/MHMDA)
+  - *RWDisEnhPlus_KFold_Final_Balanced.R*: To compare with RWDisEnhPlus  (https://github.com/hauldhut/RWDisEnhPlus)
-  - *MAMFGAT.zip*: All data and code used to compare with MAMFGAT
-  - *MHXGMDA.zip*: All data and code used to compare with MHXGMDA